mastodon/fediverse_discovery_providers/content/_index.md

 All other information a discovery provider gathers should be anonymous.
 This is especially true and important for statistics used to compute trends.
 Instances should only send data about likes and boosts that is anonymized.
-A discovery provider should never be able to reconstruct who liked or boosted what.

 In addition to these measures we are open to feedback about how to further ensure privacy for those that want or even need it.